CatCoder52/digitaloffice/README.md

 ## Setting it up initially

 According to our handbook, you should have run `createproject`, inital setup by now.
 Your Vagrant machine (or macOS LEMP) should be up and running.
-If not, go back to [dudestack-instructions](https://github.com/digitoimistodude/dudestack-instructions) or [Dude handbook](https://handbook.dude.fi/wordpress-kehitys/projektin-aloitus) and read what you have do.
+If not, go back to [Dude handbook](https://handbook.dude.fi/wordpress-kehitys/projektin-aloitus) and read what you have do.

 If dev environment is indeed running, you're ready to version control the project.